-4. Select one or more SNMP credentials to allow SL1 to access a device's SNMP data and click [Next].
+9. On the Credentials page of the Add Devices wizard, select one or more credentials to allow SL1 to access a device's SNMP data and click [Next].
 The Discovery Session Details page of the Add Devices wizard appears:

-Add Devices × Enter basic discovery session details List of IPu/Hostnames Upload File Which collector will monitor these devices?
-Run after save Advanced options ^ Initial Scan Level [System Default (recommended)] × 🔻 Scan Throttle [System Default (recommended)] Port Scan All IPs [System Default (recommended)] Rest Some Timeart × × Port Scan Timeout [System Default (recommended)] Scan Ports X ← Back Save and Close
+Add Devices × Enter basic discovery session details List of IPs/Hostnames Upload File Which collector will monitor these devices?
+Run after save Advanced options ^ Initial Scan Level [System Default (recommended)] × ~ =• Scan Throttle [System Default (recommended)] Port Scan All IPs [System Default (recommended)] × Port Scan Timeout [System Default (recommended)] Scan Ports X× v ← Back Save and Close

-- 5. Complete the following fields: - List of IPs/Hostnames.
+- 10. Complete the following fields: - List of IPs/Hostnames.
 Provide a list of IP addresses, hostnames, or fully-qualified domain names for SL1 to scan during discovery.
-You can also click the [Upload File] button to upload a commaseparated list of IPs.
 This field is required.
 In this field, you can enter a combination of one or more of the following: - One or more single IPv4 addresses separated by commas and a new line.
 Each IP address must be in standard IP notation and cannot exceed 15 characters.
 For example, "10.20.30.1, 10.20.30.2, 10.20." - One or more ranges of IPv4 addresses with "-" (dash) characters between the beginning of the range and the end of the range.
 Separate each range with a comma.
 For example, "10.20.30.1 10.20.30.254". - One or more IP address ranges in IPv4 CIDR notation.
 Separate each item in the list with a comma.
 For example, "192.168.168.0/24".